LahariPotli/ParkingSlotManagement/README.md

-# ParkingSlotManagement
+# parkingSlotManagement
-An employee can book his parking slot
+An employee can book a parking slot